Available on PS4 and Xbox One now. PC release to follow

-Having dilly-dallied testing each of the three classes for my review, none of my three Guardians were quite at this level when Bungie announced the Raid’s requirements.
-As a result, for 24 hours I had to churn through the game’s challenges, strikes and multiplayer, desperately trying to level up in time to play in the Raid when it launched.
+Having dilly-dallied testing each of the three classes, none of my Guardians were quite at the required level.
+As a result, for 24 hours I had to churn through challenges, strikes and multiplayer, desperately trying to level up in time to play in the Raid when it launched.

-If anything the carrot system is worse in Destiny 2 thanks to its enhanced character-customisation mechanics.
+If anything the carrot system is worse in Destiny 2 thanks to its enhanced character-customisation.
 For example, unlike the first Destiny shaders, which let you change the colour combination of your character’s gear, here they’re item-specific.
 You need one for every item you equip.
-This is cool, but it also makes unlocking the combination you want a fresh challenge that requires plenty of time hunting for the particular one you want – or chancing it on missions in the hope that you’ll get one as a reward.
+This is cool, but it also makes unlocking the combination you want yet another grind.

 The weapon modifications system is similarly long-winded.
-In Destiny 2 you can modify your weapons’ characteristics using mods, which can be purchased at some traders or scavenged during missions and challenges.
-On the one hand, the system makes it easy for you to upgrade your favourite weapons, or tweak them to work in specific situations.
+You can modify your weapons’ characteristics using mods, which can be purchased at some traders or scavenged while playing.
+On the one hand, the system makes it easier to upgrade your favourite weapons, or tweak them to work in specific situations.
 But it’s also yet another enticement to spend vast amounts of time churning.

-Destiny 2 is one of the most enjoyable games I’ve played this year, and it does well to tackle one of the biggest issues I had with the original.
-Featuring a stellar, albeit easy, single-player campaign, excellent combat and class mechanics, and the most enjoyable cooperative multiplayer I’ve seen in a shooter since Gears of War 4, Destiny 2 is a must-have game.
+Destiny 2 is one of the most enjoyable games I’ve played this year, and tackles one of the biggest issues with the first game.
+Featuring a stellar, albeit easy, single-player campaign, excellent combat and class mechanics, and the most enjoyable cooperative multiplayer I’ve seen in a shooter since Gears of War 4, Destiny 2 is a must-buy.

-My only concern is that, once again, it seems hell-bent on sucking every moment of free time you have to unlock its most interesting and entertaining features – which might prove a turn-off for more casual players.
+My only concern is that, once again, it seems hell-bent on sucking every moment of free time you have to unlock its most interesting and entertaining features.